crashwny/gardisto/README.md

-Sentry
+Gardisto
 ======

-Utility for monitoring hosts/servers.
+Formerly known as sentry-public, Gardisto is a utility for monitoring hosts/servers.

 ## Usage